Webinar Recordings:

 What does it take to turn innovation ecosystems into powerful engines of growth amid global uncertainty?

-In this engaging Leading Edge webinar, Dame Fiona Murray and Phil Budden unpack how investors, startups, and policymakers can strategically leverage the dynamics of innovation ecosystems alongside geopolitical insights to not only navigate risk but also unlock new opportunities.
-Drawing on their extensive work with MIT and global innovation programs, they’ll share practical frameworks to accelerate startup success, attract smart investment, and build resilient strategies that thrive in today’s complex and ever-shifting global landscape.
-The discussion will also touch on the role of regional collaboration, talent development, and the importance of aligning innovation with broader economic and policy goals—making this session essential for anyone aiming to lead at the intersection of innovation, investment, and geopolitics.
+In this engaging Leading Edge webinar, Dame Fiona Murray and Phil Budden will unpack how investors, startups, and policymakers can strategically leverage the dynamics of entrepreneurial ecosystems alongside geopolitical insights to not only navigate risk but also unlock new opportunities.
+Drawing on their extensive work with MIT and global technology and entrepreneurship programs, they’ll share practical frameworks to accelerate startup success, attract smart investment, and build resilient strategies that thrive in today’s complex and ever-shifting global landscape.
+The discussion will also highlight the role of regional collaboration, talent development, and the importance of aligning research and enterprise with broader economic and policy objectives, making this session essential for anyone aiming to lead at the intersection of strategy, investment, and geopolitics.

 Ron Spangler serves as the Director of Corporate Relations, managing a diverse portfolio of companies in the mining, energy, aerospace, and defense sectors.
 Before joining MIT Corporate Relations, Ron dedicated two decades to an industry career, primarily focusing on various MIT-connected startup companies.
 In 1994, he earned his doctorate in Aeronautics and Astronautics from MIT, and his extensive contributions include numerous publications and patents.
 Notably, Ron is also an FAA-licensed pilot with a glider rating.